 - 15. HMCG utilises facilities made available by other parts of the UK Maritime SAR organisation, but will also seek assistance from any source likely to be able to make an effective contribution to a SAR operation.
 In general, facilities which HM Coastguard can call upon are of two kinds, Declared and Additional. - 16.
 Declared Facilities that could be called upon locally include: - (i) Rescue Helicopters and fixed wing aircraft provided by the MOD. - (ii) RNLI all weather and inshore lifeboats.
-Locally based at Spurn (Humber), Bridlington, Skegness, Cleethorpes and Withernsea. - (iii) Coastguard Rescue Teams (Hull, Cleethorpes, Easington and Withernsea.) - (iv) Volunteer Inshore Rescue Services (Humber Rescue). - (v) Dedicated Fire & Rescue Service (FRS) Maritime Incident Response Group (MIRG) which provides a capability to respond to fire-fighting, chemical incidents and the rescue of trapped persons on board vessels (A team is based at Humberside FRS). - 17.
-Additional Facilities include: - (i) Vessels in the vicinity of the casualty. - (ii) Non-declared aircraft and ships made available by the MOD. - (iii) Marine craft under the control of various authorities, including lighthouse and pilotage authorities. - (iv) HM Revenue & Customs vessels. - (v) Civilian helicopters made available by offshore gas operators. - (vi) Such facilities as local authorities are able to make available. - (vii) Police (road, marine and air assets). - (viii) Fire Service for non-declared assets.
+Locally based at Spurn (Humber), Bridlington, Skegness, Cleethorpes and Withernsea. - (iii) Coastguard Rescue Teams (Hull, Cleethorpes, Easington and Withernsea.) - (iv) Volunteer Inshore Rescue Services (Humber Rescue). - 17.
+Additional Facilities include: - (i) Vessels in the vicinity of the casualty. - (ii) Non-declared aircraft and ships made available by the MOD. - (iii) Marine craft under the control of various authorities, including lighthouse and pilotage authorities. - (iv) HM Revenue & Customs vessels. - (v) Civilian helicopters made available by offshore gas operators. - (vi) Such facilities as local authorities are able to make available. - (vii) Police (road, marine and air assets). - (viii) Humberside Fire Service provides a capability to respond to fire-fighting, chemical incidents and the rescue of trapped persons on board vessels within the Harbour limits.